 This is, in theory, optional, but I can't stress enough how great the whole package (polenta cake and blueberry sauce) is.
 They complement each other, and the dense cake becomes mellower.
 It's an outstanding pair.

-The compote is juicier and more fluid because it doesn't have cornstarch, so the juice seeps into the cake like the images in this post.
-The sauce has a thicker syrup, and I use it when I want something similar to a cheesecake topping.
+Depending on how I plan to serve it, I use the blueberry compote, which is juicier and more fluid because it doesn't have cornstarch, so the juice seeps into the cake like the images in this post.
+Or the blueberry sauce, which has a thicker consistency and a heavier syrup.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.

-Lemon Polenta Ricotta Cake
+Lemon Polenta Cake with Blueberry Sauce

 Ingredients